-

 Key points

-• Provided certain conditions are met, you can use or disclose a patient’s genetic information without consent where you reasonably believe the use or disclosure is necessary to lessen or prevent a serious threat to the life health or safety of a genetic relative of the patient.
+- Provided certain conditions are met, you can use or disclose a patient’s genetic information to genetic relatives with or without the patient’s consent where you reasonably believe the use or disclosure is necessary to lessen or prevent a serious threat to the life health or safety of a genetic relative of the patient.

-• The use or disclosure must be in accordance with the s 95AA guidelines of the Privacy Act 1988.
+- In a situation where consent has not been given, the use or disclosure must also be in accordance with the s 95AA guidelines of the Privacy Act 1988.

 Use or disclosure to lessen or prevent a serious threat